Download Mjs Gadgets USB Devices Driver

 The Linux USB implementation uses a USB request block (URB) as “datacarrier” to communicate with USB devices.
 URBs are like data messages that aresent asynchronously from and to endpoints.
 Remember that the USB standardincludes four types of endpoints.
 Likewise, four different types of URBs exist,namely control, interrupt, bulk, and isochronous URBs.
 Once an URB has beenallocated and initialized by the driver, it is be submitted to the USB corewhich forwards it to the device.
 If the URB was successfully delivered to theUSB core, a completion handler is executed.
 Then the USB core returnscontrol to the device driver.

 As our missile launcher features two endpoints (endpoint 0 and the interruptendpoint), we have to deal with both control and interrupt URBs.
 Thereverse-engineered commands are basically packed into an control URB and thensent out to the device.
 Also, we continuously receive status information fromthe periodic interrupt URBs.
-For example, to send simple data to the missilelauncher, the function usb_control_msg is used:
+For example, to send simple data to the missilelauncher, the function usb_control_msg

-The command cmd is inserted into the buffer bufcontaining the data to be sent to the device.
+containing the data to be sent to the device.
 If the URB completes successfully,the corresponding handler is executed.
 It performs nothing fancy, except tellingthe driver that we launched a (yet uncorrected) command via the writesyscall:

 We do not want the missile launcher hardware to be damaged by neither sendingimproper commands nor sending any commands when it reached an axis boundary.Ideally, whenever an axis boundary is reached (meaning that the missile launchercannot turn further in one direction), the device should stop the movement inthe particular direction.
 The completion handler of the interrupt URB turns outto be the right place to implement this idea:

-The above code is used to set the correction_required variable which triggersa “correction” control URB: this URB contains simply the last command withoutthe harming bit.
+variable which triggersa “correction” control URB: this URB contains simply the last command withoutthe harming bit.
 Remember that the URB callback functions run in interruptcontext and thus should not perform any memory allocations, hold semaphores,or cause anything putting the process to sleep.
 With this automatic correctionmechanism, the missile launcher is shielded from improper use.
 Again, it doesnot impose policy constraints, it protects only the device.

 Download Mjs Gadgets Usb Devices Driver Download